The Southern Company (SO) Shares Soar Above 1-Year High

-The Southern Company (NYSE: SO)’s stock price has soared by 0.73 in relation to previous closing price of 73.55.
-Nevertheless, the company has seen a loss of -0.01% in its stock price over the last five trading days.
+The Southern Company (NYSE: SO)’s stock price has gone rise by 1.25 in comparison to its previous close of 73.33, however, the company has experienced a 1.01% increase in its stock price over the last five trading days.
 MarketWatch.com reported on 04/24/23 that Biden’s EPA moves closer to first-ever restrictions on greenhouse gases from power plants

 Is It Worth Investing in The Southern Company (NYSE: SO) Right Now?

-The price-to-earnings ratio for The Southern Company (NYSE: SO) is above average at 22.65x.
-The 36-month beta value for SO is also noteworthy at 0.50.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 2 rating it as “sell.”
+The Southern Company (NYSE: SO) has a higher price-to-earnings ratio of 22.70x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.50.
+Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 2 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?